Aqlvoy: Original programming

+International programming

+Aqlvoy broadcasts various international programming from countries such as the United States, Canada, South Korea, Russia, the Netherlands, and the United Kingdom; mostly animated series.

+All shows (save for Sonic Boom, which aired during the channel's "test phase" and was shown in Russian only), are dubbed and localized into the Uzbek language, with a rotating schedule of different shows each week.

 Controversy

-In June 2021, the channel was criticized by many parents for showing the painting The Birth of Venus, along with showing two people kiss in the cartoon Sherazade: The Untold Stories.
+In June 2021, the channel was criticized by many parents for showing the painting The Birth of Venus, along with showing two people kissing in the cartoon Sherazade: The Untold Stories.
 The channel has since responded, saying that the channel was still in its test phase, so mistakes may appear at any time.

 Due to this, many foreign cartoons that have scenes where characters display actions of love have been censored and cut out.
-An notable example of this can be seen in the series Ready Jet Go!, where scenes of Celery and Carrot showing affection to each other had been cut out.
+A notable example of this can be seen in the series Ready Jet Go!, where scenes of Celery and Carrot showing affection to each other had been cut out.